Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Misc.
 Convoy Voyages:

-She was scheduled to return to the U.K. with the slow Sydney (C.B.)-U.K. Convoy SC 8 in the middle of Oct.-1940, but did not sail - she had a cargo of newsprint and pulp for Manchester.
+The following month, A. Hague has included her, together with Brisk, Cresco and Don, in Convoy OA 216, which left Methil on Sept.
+18 and joined up with Convoy OB 216 on Sept.
+21. Again, see the external link in the table above.
+Eikhaug was bound for Sydney, C.B., where she arrived on Oct.
+2, according to Page 1.
+Having made voyages to Dalhousie, Campbelltown and back to Dalhousie, she returned to Sydney, C.B., with arrival Oct.
+10, and was scheduled to head back to the U.K. on Oct.
+15 with the slow Convoy SC 8, but did not sail - she had a cargo of newsprint and pulp for Manchester.
 She was also cancelled from SC 9 and SC 10, but eventually got away with Convoy SC 11 on Nov.
-9, in which Bruse and Salonica, among others, were sunk.
+9, in which Bruse and Salonica, among several others, were sunk.
 Eikhaug's destination is now given as Preston, where she arrived on Nov.
-25. Follow the link to this convoy for more info; several Norwegian ships are included.
-The Commodore, Vice Admiral F. M. Austin in the British Llandilo had a hard time keeping this convoy together, as much due to bad weather as lack of ability to understand the Commodore's orders and signalling.
+25. The Commodore, Vice Admiral F. M. Austin in the British Llandilo had a hard time keeping this convoy together, as much due to bad weather as lack of ability to understand the Commodore's orders and signalling.
 Austin was not very happy with the mixture of old ships he was appointed to lead, but he had some positive words for Eikhaug and her captain, saying, "especially Eikhaug, a very small ship did splendidly in view of the weather etc."

 Attacked by Aircraft (1941) - Report of Interview with Captain Nygaard: